raz-ezra/guitar-diagram-gif-generator/README.md

 <img src="/docs/DiagramConfigurationUI.png" alt="Diagram Configuration" height="300"/>

 ### TODOs

-- Export a GIF of the animation after creation
+- [ ] Export a GIF of the animation after creation
-- Finalize syntax for customizing chords from the text input
+- [ ] Finalize syntax for customizing chords from the text input
-- Add an option to not render chord titles
+- [ ] Add an option to not render chord titles

 ### Known Bugs

-- Sometimes the first chord appears without a title
+- [ ] Sometimes the first chord appears without a title

 ### Running Locally

 To run this project locally, clone this repo, `npm install`, and `npm start`

-### Notable mentions :)
+### Notable Mentions :)

 - Fingering is calculated using [chord-fingering](https://github.com/hyvyys/chord-fingering)